Toilal/rebulk/README.rst

       >>> len(matches)
       1

+Some base validator functions are available in ``rebulk.validators`` module.
+Most of those functions have to be configured using ``functools.partial`` to map them to function accepting a single ``match`` argument.

 - ``validate_all``

   By default, validator is called for returned ``Match`` objects only.
 Enable this option to validate them all, parent